 Leading research with global reach

-Environment is a key research area within the School of Natural Sciences and Psychology.
+Environment is a key research area within the School of Biological and Environmental Sciences.

 Our research looks at some of the important issues affecting life on Earth today, but also looks back into the past.